Can you get pregnant during perimenopause?

 • Complete a fetal echocardiogram and anatomy scan by 22 weeks into pregnancy.

 • Consider third-trimester fetal surveillance if necessary.
 It’s a series of assessments ordered to monitor pregnancies that are associated with certain medical conditions or might have potential complications.
 The tests involved in fetal surveillance typically include ultrasound, non-stress test (NST), contraction stress test (CST), and biophysical profiles (BPP).
-But don’t worry if your physician orders third-trimester surveillance testing.
 These assessments are just extra measures of vigilance and are designed to make the pregnancy and birth as safe and healthy as possible, both for the mother and baby.

 If you want to have a smooth and positive pregnancy journey, you might want to prepare for conception well, follow all routine parental care steps, and carefully consider all the recommendations of your specialists.